ts-azure-services/stress-testing-oai-endpoints/README.md

 instance.
 Most of the workflow and steps are captured in the `Makefile` and should be followed sequentially.
 This leverages `locust` as a testing framework to simulate concurrent users, but also leverages batch approaches to hit the endpoints with load.
 All this was tested on a Mac, though would work equally on any Unix-based machine.
 This also relies on several command-line tools like
-`parallel` and `jq`.
+`parallel`, `jq` and `grep`.
 For reference, these tools are also available in the Azure Cloud shell by default, providing an easy deployment option.

 ### Random Notes